• Skip to main content

 And, if you do a good job of getting reliable renters, you can count on your rental income to be relatively stable from year to year.

-Mobile home communities are a temporary or permanent areas where mobile homes and travel trailers can congregate.
+Manufactured home communities (MHCs) are a temporary or permanent areas where manufactured homes and travel trailers can congregate.
 The advantage of these communities are that they can provide affordable, low cost housing to residents.

-When you invest in a mobile home community, you lease the land and utility access connections that you own to mobile home owners.
-In some cases, you might own a few of the mobile homes situated within the community and rent them out to tenants.
-One thing to keep in mind is that mobile homes depreciate faster than other types real estate, so this approach does require some extra work.
+When you invest in a manufactured home community, you lease the land and utility access connections that you own to home owners.
+In some cases, you might own a few of the homes situated within the community and rent them out to tenants.
+One thing to keep in mind is that manufactured homes tend to depreciate faster than other types real estate,.

 3. Industrial or Distribution Centers